pauljohncleary/crawler/readme.md

 ## State Flow
 ### API
 - Crawls are received through the server.js api.
-- A single url is provided to the processor
+- A single url is provided to the crawl controller

+### The Crawl Controller
+- Starts crawls, ends crawls, gets the status of crawls (etc)
+- Calls the processor

 ### The Processor
 - Controls the flow of getting links, making sure there are links to crawl etc.